openpnp/openpnp/Motion-Planner.md

 ![Simulated Jerk Control](https://user-images.githubusercontent.com/9963310/96153482-0dc67200-0f0e-11eb-8d6e-fe7ac8a249eb.png)

-### Motion Path Optimization
+### Motion Path Planning

 The ReferenceAdvancedMotionPlanner will first just record the motion that OpenPnP wants to do.
 Nothing is planned or executed yet.
 At some point it will be a functional necessity for OpenPnP to make sure the machine is at the target location.
 One example is wanting to do Computer Vision, obviously the camera needs to be at the target location before it can take a picture.
 OpenPnP will then ask the Motion Planner to wait for motion completion, which triggers motion planning, execution and finally truly waiting for its completion.

 In the meantime there may have been several moves recorded, creating a motion path.
+The controller will now get all the path commands at once, which will allow it to use look-ahead planning and doing subsequent steps as fast as possible without any communications ping-pong in between moves.
+This alone will increase speed for slow or laggy connections.

+But the real winner comes now.

+### Motion Blending (Experimental!)

+Having recorded a sequence of moves, the ReferenceAdvancedMotionPlanner is now free to optimize and plan its execution, rearranging and even modiyfing moves within the machine constraints.

-The ReferenceAdvancedMotionPlanner will now try to optimize how this path is executed.
-One thing the planner despises are corners (often 90° in OpenPnP).
-Corners mean the machine must come to a complete still-stand and then start accelerating from scratch.
+One thing the planner despises are corners.
+Corners (often 90° in OpenPnP) mean the machine must come to (almost) a complete still-stand and then start accelerating from scratch.
 In OpenPnP, the typical application is the Move-to-Location-at-Safe-Z pattern.
 The Nozzle is down for a pick or place, then goes up to Safe Z, moves over the target location and then plunges down in Z to pick or place again.

-The NullMotionPlanner would generate the first rectangular path.
-The ReferenceAdvancedMotionPlanner optimizes that path to look more like the second path.
-Because of the rounded, overshooting curves, the machine does not need to stop at any time.
-Instead, it can speed through the whole path in one fluid motion.
+The NullMotionPlanner would generate a rectangular path, like the first one shown below.
+The ReferenceAdvancedMotionPlanner optimizes that path to look more like the second one.
+Because of the rounded, overshooting curves, the machine does not need to slow down much at any time.
+Instead, it can speed through the whole path in one fluid motion!

 ![Move-to-Location-at-Safe-Z](https://user-images.githubusercontent.com/9963310/96170324-bc28e200-0f23-11eb-8099-d78cb9ffe1b9.png)

-OpenPnP has the notion of a Safe Zone (see the [[Safe Zone axis limits|Machine-Axes#kinematic-settings--axis-limits]]) with no obstacles.
-The motion planners are free to "play" in this Safe Zone as they like.
-ReferenceAdvancedMotionPlanner uses this to let the Z axis overshoot, the the X/Y axis is already free to start moving, even before the Z axis has come to a stop.
+OpenPnP has the notion of a Safe Zone (see the [[Safe Zone axis limits|Machine-Axes#kinematic-settings--axis-limits]]) where no obstacles are allowed, so collisions can be excluded.
+The motion planners is therefore free to "play" anywhere in this Safe Zone.
+This is exploited to let the Z axis overshoot, the X/Y axis is already free to start moving, even before the Z axis has come to a stop.
 The same happens at re-entry, in reverse order.
-The planner can effectively overlap or blend the deceleration phase of Z with the acceleration phase of X/Y, hence the name "Motion Blending".
+The planner can effectively overlap _or blend_ the deceleration phase of Z with the acceleration phase of X/Y (and vice versa), hence the name "Motion Blending".

 ![AdvancedMotionAnimation](https://user-images.githubusercontent.com/9963310/95627544-ab3c2480-0a7c-11eb-8d36-d6921ecf7423.gif)